 Return to the oven for a few minutes to melt the cheese.

 I love to serve this chicken parmesan with steamed or roasted broccoli or air fryer Brussels sprouts instead of pasta for a healthier dinner but go ahead and make pasta if you prefer.
 It is divine with angel hair pasta with fresh tomato cream sauce or pasta with roasted red pepper sauce.
 If you prefer potatoes to pasta, throw a pan of diced potatoes in the oven with the chicken to make crispy roasted potatoes.

 For a lighter meal, serve chicken parmesan with a tossed green salad with red wine vinaigrette or healthy homemade ranch dressing.
-A loaf of Italian bread with Italian bread dipping oil will round out a perfect dinner.
+Marinated mushrooms and a loaf of Italian bread with Italian bread dipping oil will round out a perfect dinner.

 For chicken parmesan, you’ll definitely want to leave the pan uncovered so the air can circulate freely around the chicken pieces.
 Using a wire rack inside the pan aids in air circulation as well ensuring that the chicken will crisp up nicely.
 Soggy breading is a real turn off.

 In this chicken recipe, the buttermilk coating not only tenderizes but also adds moisture.
 In addition, the chicken is thinly cut, flattened, and then baked in a hot oven for only fifteen minutes.
 This process quickly sears in the moisture so the chicken isn’t dried out.

 Try a medium bodied red wine with your chicken parmesan, such as pinot noir, chianti, or sangiovese.